 Combinations of curing may involve steam curing until at least the specified concrete strength for removal of formwork and lifting of the product has been achieved followed by water or membrane curing.
 This allows maximum utilisation of formwork in precast applications.
 The requirements of this Technical Specification must be followed in the transition between steam, and water or membrane curing.
 Care must be taken to avoid damage or cracking to the product due to thermal shock and to ensure that the product has cooled before application of a curing compound if this curing method is used.

 13.8.2 Water or membrane curing

-Curing shall continue until the lesser of seven days and the time when the concrete has attained 70% of the specified 28 day characteristic strength.
+Curing shall continue until seven days has elapsed.
 Acceptable curing methods are described in MRTS70.

 13.8.3 Steam curing